Build a Homelab server using an old laptop

 Because this laptop now has two hard drives, a 256G SSD for the system and virtual machines, and a 4T hard drive specifically for data storage, I passed it through to FnOS.

-You can use ls /dev/disk/by-id to view the current hard drive information:
+You can view the current hard drive information using ls /dev/disk/by-id:

-Record the ID of the hard drive you want to passthrough, then use the following command to pass it through to the specified virtual machine:
+Record the ID of the hard drive you want to pass through, then pass it to the specified virtual machine using the following command:

 1